-SonarCloud is designed to ensure high code quality and security by helping you, the developer, make sure that every code change that you commit to your project is free of issues and vulnerabilities.
+SonarCloud is designed to ensure high code quality and security by helping you, the developer, make sure that every code change that you commit to your project is free of issues.
 By always committing clean code, you incrementally improve the overall quality of your project.
 We call this methodology Clean as You Code.

 Focus on new code